NYPC 2021 Year in Review

 We believe that exceptional care does not end on the last day of treatment and are building the foundation for a Patient Alumni Network that will formally launch in 2022.
 The program will provide peer-to-peer mentoring opportunities and a variety of educational programs.

-Other accomplishments from 2021:
+Other Accomplishments From 2021:

 • Dr. Simone was named President of the Proton Collaborative Group (PCG).
 The PCG is the largest research consortium for proton therapy in the world and is comprised of radiation oncologists and clinical researchers from 17 member institutions.